Softanglez-Coder/diucse-alumni-public/CRUD_BASESERVICE_README.md

 # Angular CRUD BaseService with Resource API

-This BaseService provides a comprehensive CRUD (Create, Read, Update, Delete) implementation using Angular's new Resource API along with traditional Observable-based methods for backward compatibility.
+This BaseService provides a comprehensive CRUD (Create, Read, Update, Delete) implementation using Angular's new Resource API along with traditional Observable-based methods for backward compatibility, including automatic MongoDB `_id` to frontend `id` field transformation.

 ## Features